A social network approach for assessing the sustainability of traditionally managed grasslands in a policy-driven management context

 WP4 – Analysing the perception of Common Agricultural Policy measures influencing traditionally managed grasslands

-Deliverables: Report on perception of CAP measures influencing traditionally managed networks; Report of effectiveness of social network for assessment of landscape governance (pro and cons, future research needs).
+Deliverables: Report on the perception of CAP measures influencing traditionally managed networks; Report on the effectiveness of social network for the assessment of landscape governance (pro and cons, future research needs).